stjude-dnb-binfcore/trainings/courses/sc-RNA-Seq/README.md

 <br/><br/>
 </p>

-# Intro to sc/snRNA-seq and Advanced visualization Workshop
+# Intro to sc/snRNA-seq and Advanced visualization with R Shiny Workshop

-The `Intro to sc/snRNA-seq and Advanced visualization Workshop` is an introduction to sc/sn-RNA-Sequencing data.
-The course discusses applications and key steps for sc/sn-RNA-Sequencing.
-The focal point of the course will be exploring and utilizing the R shiny app.
+The `Intro to sc/snRNA-seq and Advanced visualization with R Shiny` provides an introduction to QC of raw sc/snRNA-seq data, QC of sc/snRNA-seq alignment data, and cell-leveling filtering of sc/snRNA-seq data.
+Additionally, this course demonstrates how R Shiny applications can be utilized to explore sc/snRNA-seq data and produce figures for sc/snRNA-seq analysis.

-For the visualization portion of the workshop, we will be using the dataset displayed in the [R Shiny apps](https://vsx2-deletion.stjude.org/).
+For the visualization portion of the workshop, we utilize the [Honnell et al., 2022](https://doi.org/10.1038/s41467-021-27924-y) cohort displayed in the [R Shiny app](https://vsx2-deletion.stjude.org/).

 ## Below is the main directory structure listing the analyses and data files used in this repository